 When the child stands up, they’ll need to say that their shape is a triangle, and they get the point.
 In this version of the game, the player with the most points at the end wins.

-Using this game allows children to learn the names and attributes of the different 2-D and 3-D shapes they get exposed to in pre-kindergarten.
+Using this game allows children to learn the names and attributes of the different 2-D and 3-D shapes they get exposed to in pre-K.

 This game is perfect for helping kids understand the concepts of more and less, which are critical in early math development.

 - A handful of objects (e.g., buttons, pennies, cereal pieces, etc.)